Skip to content

 Camera Placement Is the Biggest Challenge

-The most common mistake with DIY installations is poor camera placement.
+common mistake with DIY installations

 For example: